Here's what really happened, folks!

 Many also believed that a ship traveling west would encounter fearsome sea serpents, islands of vicious cannibals, and the dreaded ends of the Earth, which is why so few people ever bought return trip tickets despite the substantial discount.
-Dismissing the laughers and scoffers as well as the couple of guys who laughed without scoffing and/or scoffed without laughing, Columbus set sail on August 3, 1492.
+Dismissing the laughers and scoffers as well as the handful of dudes who laughed without scoffing and/or scoffed without laughing, Columbus set sail on August 3, 1492.

-"Yonder ahead!" cried the lookout on the Pinta on October 14.
+"Yonder ahead!" cried the lookout on the Santa Baby on October 14.